rjkviegas/skills-workshops/week-1/classes_1/INSTRUCTIONS.md

 ## Plenary (15 minutes)

 Choose two students' examples to share, and critique them.
-Then either demonstrate your solution, or use the `plenary` branch for this directory.
+Then either demonstrate your solution, or use the [`plenary`](https://github.com/makersacademy/skills-workshops/tree/plenary) branch for this directory.

+> Extension: Encourage students to add a comment at the top of a class definition file saying what the responsibility of the class is.
+Stick to the following rules: the comment must start with 'understands', it must not reference itself (i.e. a calculator could not 'understands doing calculations' or 'understands being a calculator'), and it should reference the _behaviour_ of the object, not its state.

 Below is a set of user stories wrapped into classes for the plenary: